Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 # Display hostname of the system
 $ hostname

-# Check NTP server clock time synchronization
+# Check NTP (Network Time Protocol) server clock time synchronization
 $ timedatectl

 # Shows information of all logged in users